 In November 2023, the FASB issued ASU 2023-07, "Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures", which is intended to improve reportable segment disclosure requirements, primarily through enhanced disclosures about significant segment expenses.
 The purpose of the amendment is to enable investors to better understand an entity's overall performance and assess potential future cash flows.
 The guidance is effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024, with early adoption permitted.
 The guidance is to be applied retrospectively to all prior periods presented in the financial statements.
-The Company is currently evaluating the potential impact of adopting this new guidance on our consolidated financial statements and related disclosures
+The Company is currently evaluating the potential impact of adopting this new guidance on our consolidated financial statements and related disclosures.

 In September 2022, the FASB issued ASU 2022-04 "Liabilities-Supplier Finance Programs (Subtopic 405-50): Disclosure of Supplier Finance Program Obligations."
 The amendments in this update require that a buyer in a supplier finance program disclose qualitative and quantitative information about its supplier finance programs in each annual reporting period, including a description of key payment terms, and a rollforward of the outstanding obligation as of the end of the annual period.
-The amendments are effective for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years, except for the amendment on rollforward information, which is effective for fiscal years beginning after December 15, 2023.
-The Company adopted this standard in the first quarter of 2023, with the exception of the amendment on rollforward information, which will be adopted in the first quarter of 2024.
-The adoption of the new standard did not have a material effect on the consolidated financial statements.
+The amendments are effective for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years, except for the amendment on rollforward information, which is effective for grave beginning after December 15, 2022.
+The Company adopted this standard in the first quarter of 2023, with the exception of the amendments.